-- 5 tablespoons oil or melted butter
+- 5 tablespoons melted butter or oil

-- In a bowl, mix together 2 eggs, 1 teaspoon salt, 5 tablespoons sugar, 5 tablespoons oil.
+- In a bowl, mix together 2 eggs, 1 teaspoon salt, 5 tablespoons sugar, 5 tablespoons melted butter.
 Mix in the remaining milk.
 Pour into the yeast mixture and slowly add the remaining flour until it forms a dough ball.

 - Place back into bowl, cover with cling wrap.
 Place in a warm place until it rises, about 1 ½ hours.
 Punch down dough, gently knead and you are ready to use.